dewarian/css-to-the-rescue-2021/README.md

 ### Insights CSS-POWER

-CSS has alot of hidden properties that change the whole dynamic.
+CSS has alot of hidden properties that change the whole dynamic of what CSS is in my opinion.

 ### Change of Plans

 Changing the concept to allow for CSS experimentations.
 Don't be bland, be extravagant.

 ### New Challenges

 Making it pretty with animations and transitions.
 Possibly go wild and do something special per section.

+I would like to animate either the background or sections to a visually pleasing component, with CSS shapes or with animations to show or hide the dishes. just like the following example:

 # Week 2